LIVENlab/enbios/docs_templates/Fundamentals.md

 - SumAggregator: This Aggregator simply sums up the impact results of its children in the hierarchy.

+## Hierarchy

+The following [jupyter notebook](https://github.com/LIVENlab/enbios/blob/main/demos/csv_hierarchy.ipynb) demonstrates how to use a csv file to specify the hierarchy:

 ## Creating Adapters and Aggregators

 In order to create new adapters and aggregators, one has to create module which contain a class, which inherits